Get an agricultural chemical authorised

 If you want to import, make, sell, or use an agricultural chemical in New Zealand, you must make sure it's authorised under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
 There are four types of authorisations, all with conditions.

-If you want to import, manufacture, sell, or use an agricultural chemical in New Zealand, it must be authorised under the ACVM Act and Regulations.
+If you want to import, manufacture, sell, or use an agricultural chemical in New Zealand, it must be authorised under the Agricultural Compounds and Veterinary Medicines (ACVM) Act and Regulations.

-- Registration: This authorises a specific trade name product (TNP).
-This type of authorisation applies to most agricultural chemical products.
+This authorises a specific trade name product.
+This type of authorisation applies to most agricultural chemicals.

-- Exemption from registration under Regulations: Certain product types or groups are exempted from registration, subject to conditions in the ACVM Regulations.
+Certain product types or groups are exempt from registration, subject to conditions in the ACVM Regulations.

-When your agricultural chemical has been authorised, you must comply with any conditions on that authorisation.
-These conditions may limit aspects of the following activities:
+When your product has been authorised, you must comply with any conditions on that authorisation.
+These conditions may affect some activities when:

 - manufacturing agricultural chemicals